-Volunteers Served on Panel(s): Volunteers who currently are signed up to participate in your program may or may not have been requested to provide services during the reporting period.
+Volunteers Served on Panel(s): Volunteers who currently are signed up to participate in your program, whether or not they were requested to provide services during the reporting period.

 Volunteers Provided Case Services: Volunteers who accepted or closed one or more cases during the reporting period.